 Leanne has held senior roles in federal and state government agencies including the Fair Work Commission and the Department of Premier and Cabinet, Victoria.
 Leanne joined Arts Centre Melbourne after working at Benetas, one of Victoria’s leading not-for-profit providers of aged care and retirement living.
 Leanne also has a broader interest in governance and community and is currently President of a not-for-profit education and support services organisation.

-As Executive Director for External Engagement, Fiona is responsible for strategic and government relationships and advocacy.
+Fiona is responsible for strategic and government relationships and advocacy.

-She has held senior advisory positions to a Federal Arts Minister and the Australia Council for the Arts, as well as working at the Australian Embassy, Tokyo, in public diplomacy.
+She has held senior advisory positions to a Federal Arts Minister and the Australia Council for the Arts, as well as working at the Australian Embassy Tokyo in public diplomacy.
 After returning to Melbourne, Fiona took up a position as Director of Planning and Development with Circus Oz, along with being a staff-elected board representative for two years.

 Melanie leads the Programming, Presenter Services, Production, Collections and Asian Arts program teams to develop and deliver the Performing Arts Strategy and Business Plan.